owulveryck/blog/content/post/choreography.md

 > What we need is a new way to do configuration management - _[James Shubin](https://www.linkedin.com/in/james-shubin-74a89a44)_, see [his blog post](https://ttboj.wordpress.com/2016/01/18/next-generation-configuration-mgmt/) which ispired my project [khoreia](http://github.com/owulveryck/khoreia)

-I came back home very excited about this.
+I came back home very excited about this. this post tries to expose my reflection and how I've implemented an idea (see it as a POC)t want to git clone...)t want to git clone...).
+I've passed some time to learn about TOSCA, and the to code an orchestrator.

+In a first part I will expose why, according to me, the topological description of the application may be what company needs.

+Therefore, I will notice the need for orchestration tools.

+Even if the concepts remains actuals, the future may be an evolution of this mechanism of central command and control.
+In the last part of this post, I will expose what I've understood of the concept of choreography so far.

+Finally I will demonstrate the idea with a POC based on a developement on [the etcd product](https://github.com/coreos/etcd) from CoreOS.
+(and a youtube demo for those who don't want to `git clone...`)

 ## Configuration management and orchestration